Ace the free response questions on your AP Precalculus exam with practice FRQs graded by Kai. Choose your subject below.

 A sample of a radioactive substance is monitored over time.
 The decay in mass is recorded in the tab

-Radioactive Decay and Logarithmic Inversion
+Radioactive Decay and Half-Life Estimation Through Data

 Radioactive Decay Model